Salt & Wind Travel

 The History Of The Old Fashioned Cocktail

-How to Make A Classic Old Fashioned Cocktail
+6 Tips For How to Make An Old Fashioned Cocktail

 The classic Old Fashioned cocktail isn’t all that complicated, but a few key things make it go from good to amazing.

-• Pour High-Quality Ingredients: This cocktail is made with just a couple of ingredients, so each one shines through.
+This cocktail has just a few ingredients, so each one shines through.
 As such, an Old Fashioned is not the time for second-rate ingredients!
 Make sure everything – from the alcohol to the bitters – is of the highest quality.

-• Use the Correct Glassware: We’re all for inventive twists but one mainstay we won’t budge on is traditional glassware because we believe a Classic Old Fashioned cocktail should always be served in a rocks glass.
-And it’s not just about aesthetics – the rocks glass makes it easy to stir the cocktail properly (more on that below).
+We’re all for inventive twists but one mainstay we won’t budge on is traditional glassware because we believe a Classic Old Fashioned cocktail should always be served in a rocks glass.
+And it’s not just about aesthetics – the rock glass (aka the old-fashioned glass) makes it easy for muddling the sugar and to stir the cocktail properly (more on that below).

-• Opt for Pure Ice: As a cocktail lover you probably already know this, but you want the cleanest ice so that the flavor of the other ingredients comes through.
-At home we use filtered water for our ice cubes so we can make sure the final cocktail tastes as good as possible.
+As a cocktail lover, you probably already know this, but you want the cleanest ice so that the flavor of the other ingredients comes through.
+At home, we use filtered water so we can make sure the final cocktail uses clear ice and tastes as good as possible.

-We think of a stirred drink like a vinaigrette – you want to mix until you’ve combined everything well so that there’s a perfect balance of all ingredients in the finished cocktail but you don’t let the ice melt so much that it’s watery.
+We think of a stirred drink like a vinaigrette – you want to mix until you’ve combined everything well and achieved dilution.
+Ideally, there’s a perfect balance of all ingredients in the finished cocktail, but you don’t let the ice melt so much that it’s watery.

-• Don’t Forget the Bitters: No Old Fashioned is complete without ANGOSTURA® bitters.
-The citrus notes in ANGOSTURA® orange bitters are also a beautiful complement to the traditional Old Fashioned and can be found in many of its offshoots, balancing flavors and adding complexity to the drink.
+No Old Fashioned is complete without a dash or two of ANGOSTURA® bitters.
+The citrus notes in ANGOSTURA® orange bitters are also a beautiful complement to the traditional Old Fashioned.
+They can be found in many of its offshoots, balancing flavors and adding complexity to the drink.

-There are countless twists on the timeless Old Fashioned cocktail recipe – here are a few of our favorites right now:
+There are countless twists on the timeless Old Fashioned recipe – here five of our favorites right now:

 The Añejo Tequila Old Fashioned

-To make this twist on the classic Old Fashioned cocktail, we added our favorite aged añejo tequila in place of the traditional spirit of bourbon or rye and garnished with slices of mandarin instead of an orange peel.
+To make this twist on the classic Old Fashioned cocktail, we added our favorite aged añejo tequila in place of the traditional spirit of bourbon or rye.
+We garnished with slices of mandarin instead of an orange peel.

 The Rosemary Old Fashioned